 On the way from Philly to Iowa, it would be good to detour a bit south in Ohio to the campus of Wilmington College, to take out a 2009 entry in this informal Friends cavalcade of statuary:

 Who Sends Thee?” — a dual visage of a Quaker farm couple, Isaac and Sarah Harvey.

-In the fall of 1862, Isaac heard a voice telling him to speak directly to the president about ending slavery.
+In the fall of 1862, Isaac heard a voice telling him to speak directly to the president about ending slavery by proclamation.
 Soon he and Sarah set out to travel from near Wilmington to Washington DC to labor with Abraham Lincoln and deliver this plea.
 They did speak with Lincoln, and within a few months, he issued the Emancipation Proclamation.
 (As the French would say: Coincidence?)

 But the Harveys’ sentiment, once regarded as noble, now comes dangerously close to embodying “white saviorism”; so into the back of the dumpster along with Penn they must go, yes?